dtmhuang/llm_translator/README.md

 just a demo for me to learn more about LLMs with a friend

-our end goal is potentially to put it on the app store? might be a little ambitious
+our end goal is just to have it usable by friends in a discord bot integration

-current goal is to train an LLM from scratch to learn more about neural networks
+current goal is to fine tune a pretrained LLM to learn more about LLMs

 ## Instructions